ivesiuchunproject/MineShaft/README.md

 Open your favourite editor and change anything to see what will happen.

-Before submitting pull request, please read instructions in [CONTRIBUTING.md](CONTRIBUTING.md) to prevent reject of pull request ( 🚧 `400 Bad Request`).
+> ⚠️ Before submitting pull request, please read instructions in [CONTRIBUTING.md](CONTRIBUTING.md) to prevent reject of pull request ( 🚧 `400 Bad Request`) and make both of us happy ☕.

 ## Functional requirements
 ### Initialize environment